da-moo/exercism-exercises/README.md

-# Exercism Exercises
+# Old Exercism Exercise Solutions

-My solutions to the problems on http://exercism.io
+Various solutions to the problems on http://exercism.io before its relaunch